JDLT-Ltd/dev-challenge/README.md

 ---

-🧐 The [job spec](https://jdlt.co.uk/join-the-team/vacancies/) will help you understand what we'd like to see.
+🧐 The [job spec](https://jdlt.co.uk/join-the-team/vacancies/) and the [JDLT website](https://jdlt.co.uk) will help you understand what we'd like to see.

 Then it's over to you!